elireiner/bookmarks-server/README.md

 This is a server side repo for the bookmarks-client!

-This will handle requests for GET, POST and DELETE.
+This will handle requests for GET, POST, DELETE and PATCH.

 ## Scripts